ericpeng1999/Pet-Finder/PetFinder/README.txt

 This is a practice project of Yifeng Peng, involving the use of FastAPI and frontend backend cooperation.

-In terminal, first enter the server folder and execute:
+In terminal, first enter either of the two server folder and execute:
 	python -m server:app --reload
 to start the backend server.